In Baton Rouge, there’s a $100 million football coach and everyone else

 “I’ve never, like, just fit in,” Chris says.
 “I’ve had to bounce to feel whole.”

-For a long time, Chris thought his powerful connections gave him a key to White Baton Rouge, and to success.
+For a long time, Chris thought his powerful connections gave him a key to White Baton Rouge and to success.
 He changed his wardrobe and speech to fit in downtown, and over time his drive eroded.
 He became entitled, Chris admits, and lost his grit.

 “The world is an ugly place,” Alice told him.
 But he didn’t believe her, because he was special in a place where unremarkable White men prosper.
-He’d been let in, so his future had already been secured.
+He had been let in, so his future already had been secured.

 Chris was at Grambling when Alice lost her job and the supposed friends stopped providing favors and returning calls.
-Chris says he sold drugs and got arrested for shoplifting, so he quit school, came home, enrolled at Southern.
+Chris says he sold drugs and got arrested for shoplifting, so he quit school, came home and enrolled at Southern.
 He met a young woman in a psychology class, and when she became pregnant, Chris worked at the state senate and tended bar.

 The next two decades, he says, are a blur.
 He married the young woman, their second child was born, and they bought a house.
-The economy crashed, the house was foreclosed, they got divorced.
+The economy crashed, the house was foreclosed, and they got divorced.
 They remarried, had another son, divorced again.

 Struggling to regain his footing while supporting a growing family, Chris became a teacher, then a lobbyist, then a youth minister, then an employee at a YMCA.
 He took a job as a chemical blender at the ExxonMobil refinery in North Baton Rouge, part of a corridor of widespread air pollution known as “Cancer Alley.”
 The fumes made Chris’s face peel and his head hurt, so he quit and started selling auto parts.
 He dabbled in political consulting, where he met Bergeron during a school board race, but he found that after trying to conform to so many communities, he now belonged to none of them.
 So he moved to Washington, then Monroe, then Houston.

 He wanted to feel special again, to get back into the old club, so he returned home and ran for state senate.
 A lifelong Democrat, he registered as a Republican in an attempt to trick White voters, assuming Black residents would support him anyway.
-Nobody bought it, and in a primary Chris got crushed.
+Nobody bought it, and Chris got crushed in a primary.

 “You can sell out your people, but you can never get them back,” Geno McLaughlin, an activist and longtime friend, recalls saying.
 “Thank God he lost.”

-In 2017, broke and defeated, he returned to General Adams Avenue and asked Alice if he could move back into his old bedroom.
+In 2017, broke and defeated, he returned to General Adams Avenue and asked Alice whether he could move back into his old bedroom.
 “I should’ve listened,” he told her.

 Attempting to start over, he applied to LSU and began the master’s program in liberal arts and took a job as a “retentionist” at the university.
 His responsibility was to identify at-risk students and help them stay in school.
 When Chris rides the campus bus, he says, he’s often the only person of color aboard.
 His classes aren’t much more diverse, though because last year LSU appointed its first Black president, Chris says he hopes students like him someday won’t be penniless and feel so alone.